jina-ai/jina/docs/index.md

 :link-type: doc
 :class-card: color-gradient-card

-Learn to use Jina to build neural search solution using the power of Jina.
+Build a neural search solution with the power of Jina.
 ::::

 ::::{grid-item-card} {octicon}`package-dependents;1.5em` Share Executors